5l1v3r1/mwr-android/README.md

 License
 -------

-mwr-android is released under the MWR Code License v2.
+mwr-android is released under a 3-clause BSD License.
 See LICENSE for full details.